NxPKG/khulnasoft-docs/content/r2/reference/limits.md

 ## Caching

-Currently Cloudflare's [Tiered Cache](/cache/how-to/tiered-cache/) feature is not compatible with responses from R2.
+Currently Khulnasoft's [Tiered Cache](/cache/how-to/tiered-cache/) feature is not compatible with responses from R2.
 These responses will act as if Tiered Cache is not configured.